Willgunter/Discord-Clone/README.md

 - ✅✅✅Figure out how to display new inputted message on frontend server instead of backend *should probably be somewhat easy maybe idk*✅✅✅

-- Do exactly above but without needing post man and without needing to refresh the backend everytime I want to see updates

 - add wildcard route / 404 page / redirects (should be extremely easy I just have a more pressing task rn)

+-  (Definetely not necessary) Get messages to refresh on the frontend without needing to push the refresh button

 - *Eventually* rearrange routes into routes and controller files like in node project called "twilltch" to help w organization (and follow mvc paradigms) *need to figure out how to do in Angular*